Avira Phantom VPN Review and Pricing Guide 2026: A VPN for Cybersecurity

 What We Don't Like

-• Limited server locations: With servers in only 35 countries, Avira Phantom doesn't provide as much flexibility as top-tier competitors when it comes to choosing IP address locations.
+• Limited server locations: With servers in only 35 countries, Avira Phantom doesn't have a network of servers as large as its top competitors.

 Bottom Line